top of page

 Ideas to try before, during or after couples therapy:

-Part 1: Some simple communication hacks
+Part 1: Some simple DIY couples therapy communication hacks

 It is essential to consider that working on a relationship requires the commitment of all parties.
 Many of the ideas described in this article will be most effective if you and your partner(s) try them together.
 The same premise applies to couples therapy itself: it will be most effective if both parties are motivated to work on the relationship.
 It is also very important to assess whether your relationship feels safe enough to work on in therapy or outside the context of therapy *.